zschaub/ADL-Content-Moderation/README.md

 ### For Applied Deep Learning-COMP-6710-01
 ### By: Brian Zschau

 We will be using the dataset found [here](https://data.mendeley.com/datasets/9sxpkmm8xn/1).

+Rules for rules-based model can be found [here](https://github.com/ChrisIsKing/Rule-By-Example/tree/main/data/rulesets).

 ## Instructions
 Tested with Python 3.9 using Miniconda

 To install the necessary packages run